Writer at typewriter as metaphor for writing goal statements

 Maintain a healthy body weight

-...is that result that you are likely striving for when you sign up for that diet.
+...is the result that you are likely striving for when you sign up for that diet.

 Step 2

-Sort your goals by breadth, select goal to define
+Sort your goals by breadth, select a goal to define

-In Step 2 you rank the brainstormed objectives, with the most strategic at the top, the least at the bottom.
+In Step 2, you rank the brainstormed objectives with the most strategic at the top and the least strategic at the bottom.

 When you brainstorm goals around a particular topic, some of those goals will be low level.